 Neurophysiology Healthcare Scientist, Jo Smith, is one of two people competing for the title of Ambassador/Mentor of the Year, having been put forward on the strength of her support for the development of apprentices within her particular area.
 Meanwhile, Robert Dyer, one of the first apprentices to be taken on by the Trust in 2014, is expected to finish his apprenticeship with a nationally recognised finance qualification, and is in the running to be named ‘Higher Non Clinical Apprentice of the Year’.

-Finally, Hull and East Yorkshire Hospitals Trust Education Team and its local partner in delivering hospital-based apprenticeships, HYA Training, have also been shortlisted for the title of ‘Partnership of the Year’ based on work to deliver flexible and bespoke apprenticeships to meet the needs of the Trust and the individual apprentices.
+Finally, Hull University Teaching Hospitals NHS Trust Trust Education Team and its local partner in delivering hospital-based apprenticeships, HYA Training, have also been shortlisted for the title of ‘Partnership of the Year’ based on work to deliver flexible and bespoke apprenticeships to meet the needs of the Trust and the individual apprentices.

-Anne Burdis and Debbie Elton, Education and Development Advisors at Hull and East Yorkshire Hospitals NHS Trust, have been working with Trust managers and supervisors over the last three years to develop these opportunities.
+Anne Burdis and Debbie Elton, Education and Development Advisors at Hull University Teaching Hospitals NHS Trust, have been working with Trust managers and supervisors over the last three years to develop these opportunities.
 Anne says:

 “Since 2013, we have created more than 70 apprenticeship opportunities within our local hospitals.
 This would not have been possible without the amazing work of our departments who have embraced apprenticeships, along with the fantastic education support from our providers, HYA Training, Hull Training, Kaplan Financial, and HETA.